OpenSourcingLaw/data.law.au/README.md

-Informaiton on data laws in or applying to Australia
+Information on data laws within, or that apply to, Australia